 The trash bag is used to collect the clog once it has become dislodged.
 If the clog is in the vacuum hose itself, you can feed one end of the hose into the trash bag while you work from the other end.

-- 13 GALLON PLASTIC TRASH BAGS: Glad Tall Kitchen Drawstring Trash Bags with stretchable strength, traps, locks and neutralizes odors to keep your kitchen smelling fresh with a Fresh Clean scent; Package may vary
+- 13 GALLON PLASTIC TRASH BAGS: Glad Tall Kitchen Drawstring Trash Bags with stretchable strength trap, lock and neutralize odors while leaving a Fresh Clean scent; Package may vary

 - LONG LASTING ODOR CONTROL: Be the champion of trash with these durable bags that keep your kitchen free of noxious trash odors with a steady release Fresh Clean scent with Febreze Freshness